 Technical Assistance for Applicants.
 IDOE is dedicating a portion of the TA set-aside funds to create equitable school marketing supports and trainings and to develop a toolkit for charter schools on community, family, and parent engagement.
 Funds were also used to provide innovation grants addressing charter schools' immediate needs and for evaluation services to help guide grant implementation.
-IDOE offers pre- and post-award workshops to applicants as well as individual coaching during the application process.
+IDOE offers pre- and post-award workshops to applicants, as well as individual coaching during the application process.
 Funds are also being used to (1) contract with an external provider to work with subgrantees, (2) disseminate tools and resources on grants management and opening and operating a charter school, and (3) host a learning community for subgrantees.

 Supporting Students with Disabilities and English Learners.
 IDOE ensures subgrantees are equipped to meet the educational needs of students with disabilities and ELs by including these areas in their subgrantee monitoring process.
-The monitoring process reviews subgrantees' evidence of services for students with disabilities and EL plans.
-In addition, the IDOE Charter School Office collaborates with colleagues from the Office of Special Education and the Office of English Learners and Migrant Education to ensure subgrantees comply with service requirements.
-Collaborative services from these offices are funded through other federal funds, and activities related to monitoring are funded by CSP 3% administrative funds.
+The monitoring process reviews subgrantees' EL plans and evidence of services for students with disabilities.
+In addition, the IDOE Charter School Office collaborates with colleagues from the Office of Special Education and the Office of English Learners and Migrant Education to ensure subgrantees comply with

-Maryland State Department of Education (MSDE)
+Maryland State Department of Education (MSDE) - 2017 Grantee

 Quality Authorizing.
-MSDE is using TA set-aside funds to support quality authorizing by funding authorizers to attend national conferences such as NACSA's annual conference.
+MSDE is using TA set-aside funds to support quality authorizing by funding authorizers to attend national conferences, such as NACSA's annual conference.
 MSDE also contracted with an external provider to analyze LEA authorizing policies and processes and develop a five-session workshop series.
 MSDE and SchoolWorks led workshops on the application process, renewal process, and Authorizer 101 for new or interested authorizers.
 MSDE also facilitates regular authorizer meetings using a community-of-practice model to support authorizer collaboration and resolve issues collectively.